The holonomy of a singular leaf: Introduction

 \section{Introduction}

-The holonomy of a leaf $L$ of a regular foliation $ {\mathcal F}$ on a manifold $M$ is defined \cite{MR47386, MR0055692,MR189060} as a group morphism:
+The holonomy of a leaf $L$ of a regular foliation $ {\fol{F}}$ on a manifold $M$ is defined \cite{MR47386, MR0055692,MR189060} as a group morphism:

-where $\pi_1(L)$ is the fundamental group of $L$ and ${\mathrm{Diff}}_{\ell}(T_\ell)$ is the group of germs of diffeomorphisms of a transversal $T_\ell$ of $L$ at a point $\ell \in L$.
+where $\pi_1(L),\ell$ is the fundamental group of $L$ at $\ell \in L$ and ${\mathrm{Diff}}_{\ell}(T_\ell)$ is the group of germs of diffeomorphisms of a transversal $T_\ell$ of $L$ at a point $\ell \in L$.
 Assuming the existence of Ehresmann connections on a tubular neighborhood of $L$, the group morphism \eqref{eq:holonomy} then takes values in the group of diffeomorphisms of some fixed transversal.
-The construction of $Hol$ consists in lifting paths on $ L$ with end points $\ell,\ell' $ to a diffeomorphism $T_\ell \simeq T_{\ell'}$, then in showing that homotopic paths induce the same diffeomorphism. \\
+The construction of $Hol$ consists in lifting loops on $ L$ based at $\ell $ to a diffeomorphism $T_\ell \simeq T_{\ell}$, then in showing that homotopic loops induce the same diffeomorphism. \\

-Consider now a singular foliation \cite{MR0149402,Cerveau,D,AS09}, \emph{i.e.}~a ``locally finitely generated sub-module $ {\mathcal F}$ of the module of vector fields, stable under Lie bracket''.
+Consider now a singular foliation \cite{MR0149402,Cerveau,D,AS09}, \emph{i.e.}~a ``locally finitely generated sub-module $ {\fol{F}}$ of the module of vector fields, stable under Lie bracket''.
 By Hermann's theorem \cite{MR0142131}, singular foliations induce a partition of $M$ into submanifolds called leaves of the foliation.
 Unlike for regular foliations, the leaves may not be all of the same dimension.
 Those leaves around which the dimension jumps are called \emph{singular leaves}.
 This leads us to the natural:

 \begin{question} How to define an analogue of the holonomy \eqref{eq:holonomy} for a singular leaf of a singular foliation? \end{question}